Freaky Styley: Critical reception

 However, the album was more positively received by critics than the band's debut album.
-Jason Birchmeier of Allmusic felt that Clinton's production helped to make Freaky Styley an improvement over The Red Hot Chili Peppers, and enjoyed Slovak's return, noting that the guitarist "makes a major contribution to practically every song".
+Jason Birchmeier of AllMusic felt that Clinton's production helped to make Freaky Styley an improvement over The Red Hot Chili Peppers, and enjoyed Slovak's return, noting that the guitarist "makes a major contribution to practically every song".
 He further wrote that "the Peppers have a good clutch of songs to work with in addition to excellent production.
 And too, they seem relaxed and at ease here, playing quirky songs without any self-consciousness, a quality lacking on their debut."
 Ira Robbins of Rolling Stone called the album "wilder, rougher, funnier and funkier" than The Red Hot Chili Peppers, and opined that "the Chili Peppers are taking advantage of the current crossover free-for-all to universalize funk by expanding its limits and incorporating new ingredients without diluting the basic bump.
 Fed up with the empty calories of effete high-tech dance records?
 Freaky Styley is stick-to-the-ribs rock that puts meat back in the motion."
 Greg Kot was more critical in The Rolling Stone Album Guide (2004), believing that like the group's debut album, Freaky Styley had "not a single memorable song" while the band's "funk-monkey shtick camouflaged serious musical deficiencies".

-Tour and Jack Irons returns
+Tour and Jack Irons return

 The tour for Freaky Styley known as the Infinity Tour began in 1985.
 Both Kiedis and Slovak were beginning their long (and in Slovak's case soon to be fatal) battles with drugs on this tour.
 The band decided to begin recording their third album in the spring of 1986 but by this time drummer Cliff Martinez decided he just didn't have the heart to continue, though rather than quitting, Kiedis and Flea fired Martinez.
 To the band's amazement, founding drummer Jack Irons decided to return and for the first time since 1983 the original lineup was together.
 Together, the reunited lineup finished the remainder of the Freaky Styley tour.
 Following the end of the tour, Kiedis's drug problems were so bad that he was briefly fired from the band.